dj-jayu/qubit_visualizer/README.md

 This project provides an interactive way to visualize a qubit’s state and how quantum gates transform it.
 While the **Bloch sphere** is a common and powerful representation, it hides certain details like **phase information**.

-I personally find it more intuitive to imagine a qubit as **two stacked complex planes**:
+I personally find it more intuitive to imagine a qubit as **two stacked complex planes**.

+This is similar to the [circle (dial) notation](https://thequantumturtle.github.io/Circle-Notation/):

 * **Upper plane:** amplitude of $|0\rangle$
 * **Lower plane:** amplitude of $|1\rangle$